geoffreyporto/boss/README.md

 This project is also a learning project for the author and should change a lot as the author better hones his Rust skills.

+### Features
+* Parallel out of the box.
+Player bios are memoized (cached) once they've been downloaded once, drastically reducing the number of network calls.
+* Captures historical player weight info
+* Flattens out all the data and serializes to an easy to use CSV file.

 ### Roadmap

 * Tools to gather data from the GameDay xml files, for all levels of affiliated baseball